Combinatorial invariance for Kazhdan-Lusztig $R$-polynomials of elementary intervals: Strong hypercube decompositions

 \section{Strong hypercube decompositions}

-In this section we introduce a refinement of the notion of a hypercube decomposition, which was introduced in \cite{Blundell}.
+In this section we introduce a refinement of the notion of a hypercube decomposition; see \Cref{def:bbdvw-hcd} for the original definition from \cite{Blundell}.
 Of particular importance will be various operations on ``diamonds,'' some of which were discussed in \cite{Patimo-q-coefficient}.

 \begin{definition} Let $\cH_n$ be the \emph{hypercube graph} on $n$ elements.
 This is the directed graph which is the Hasse diagram of the Boolean lattice with $n$ atoms.
 An $n$-\emph{hypercube} is a subgraph of $\Gamma$ isomorphic to $\cH_n$.
 A 2-hypercube is called a \emph{diamond}.
 This is a subgraph of $\Gamma$ having (distinct) vertices $\{x_1,x_2,x_3,x_4\}$ with directed edges $x_1 \to x_2\to x_4$ and $x_1\to x_3 \to x_4$.